Shawn-gitman/Korea-Legend-Webpage-/README.md

 # Korea-Legend-Webpage-

-Korea-Legend is the Github-based website that can provide better KDA(Kill&Death Average) services and able to create a familiar forum.
+Korea-Legend is the League of Legend(Lol) game forum.
+It is a Github-based website that can provide better KDA(Kill&Death Average) services and able to create a familiar forum.
+The Webpage contains 5 top navigation menus(Home, Media, Gallery, Confirming KDA, Blog).
+From the index.html(Home) you can find out the most popular video from the Media and you're also able to find out the popular gallery.
+All of the contents are cataegorized by the opearator Kang.

 ## Getting Started

 Type www.korealegend.ml to the navigation bar from the top of the internet screen where you're available to type domain address.
-Please don't type korealegend.ml to the top.
+Please don't type korealegend.ml(https://shawn-gitman.github.io/Korea-Legend-Webpage-/) without "www" to the top.
 It'll end up showing any of the pages.

 ## Prerequisites